marcuschain-jpg/FYP_TRIPMATE/README.md

     - cd frontend
     - npm start

-2. Make new file "keys.env" in /backend, copy and paste api keys from telegram into said file

-3. Start Backend
+2. Start Backend
     - cd backend
     - node index.js

-4. Open landing page in browser (if already not opened)
+3. Open landing page in browser (if already not opened)
     - http://localhost:3000

 ====================== How it works  ================= WORK IN PROGRESS